aihelena/aihelena.github.io/about.md

 				custom battery pack for my thesis.
 I moved to Berkeley to continue working on electric vehicles for my graduate studies. </p>
 				<p>I found my first job after graduation as a manufacturing engineer at Alta Motors, and
 				went on to work as a mechanical engineer at Marble Robot.
-Most recently, I worked at Spin, designing their first custom sharing scooter.
+Most recently, I worked at Spin, designing a custom sharing scooter.
 				</p>
 				<ul class="actions">
 					<li><a href="/engineering" class="button">See more</a></li>